ChristineEC/P3python/README.md

 - Other game functionality might include the ability to keep score of wins and losses within the game, or to compare scores between players (with data written to and retrieved from the google sheet).

 ## Deployment
+Code Institute provided a template in Git Hub called Python Essentials, which enabled deployment of the project in a mock terminal in Heroku.
+I deployed the project to Heroku very early in development.

+### GitHub and Gitpod
+The initial steps I followed were to
+- open a new workspace in Git Hub
+- create a repository named [P3python](https://github.com/ChristineEC/P3python) using the Python Essentials template;
+- open GitPod to start setting up files and dependencies;
+- import libraries, including gspread, and add authorization/credentials to access my google worksheet for the words to be used; and finally,
+- start coding.

+I saved the code and made frequent commits in Gitpod using the git add and git commit commands, providing descriptive commit messages to enable clear documentation of the development process.
+I pushed the code to GitHub using git push almost as frequently, as I had set up Heroku to automatically deploy (after initial deployment), which enabled me to do manual testing of the live app throughout development.

+### Heroku
+Deployment in Heroku involved
+- signing up for Heroku (completed before the project was started)
+- creating a new app
+- in settings, adding two buildpacks, Python and NodeJS (in that order!)
+- allowing Heroku to access GitHub
+- linking the app to my P3python repository in GitHub
+- choosing to enable automatic deployments (the other option was to choose manual deployments, but I opted for automatic), and finally,
+- clicking on Deploy.

 ## Credits and Acknowledgements